Haskell-Things/implicitpipe/README.md

 implicitview examples-escad/obj.escad
 ```

-While the application is running you can open the rendered file
+While the application is running you can open the source file
 in your editor and it will automatically reload the preview on saves.

 Haskell loader expects `obj :: SymbolicObj3` variable and optionally